 Life begins at 40!
-Just because you may think you are past your prime doesn’t mean that you actually are and just a little strength training each week can make the world of difference to the way you feel as well as the way you look.
+Just because you may think you are past your prime doesn’t mean that you actually are and the benefits of strength training in midlife shouldn’t be overlooked.
+A little each week can make the world of difference to the way you feel as well as the way you look.

 You don’t have to venture into the gym feeling intimidated by all the younger attendees in their swanky new gym gear building big strong bodies because now it’s your turn!

 Put on your best workout clothes, dust off your trainers and walk into the gym with your head held high because this is why strength training can benefit us over 40’s or over 50’s or 60’s.
 Alternatively, get yourself an area in your home set aside for a transformation of the body and mind.
 Equipment is not necessary as we’ll find out later although investing in some weights, a mat, maybe some resistance bands etc. maybe a good idea.

 Ok, so you might not have even heard of strength training but don’t worry.
 Let’s break it down and discuss what it actually is.
 Strength training isn’t going to the gym every day and spending 30 minutes on a treadmill.

 Strength training is a form of physical exercise that uses free weights or machines to induce muscular contraction to build strength, endurance and the size of your skeletal muscles.
 Strength training is also fun!
 It’s different and highly varied and you can train each part of your body.